 angle-down angle-up

-Based on low mortality rates and access to healthcare, Hawaii is one of the safest states for retirement.
-But the answer could change depending on what factors are important to your own personal safety.
+Based on low mortality rates and access to healthcare, New Jersey is one of the safest states for retirement.
+However, the answer could change depending on the factors that are important to your own personal safety.
 To say any one state is safest is difficult.
 What one person considers a key to safety may be inconsequential to someone else.

 Which states are poor retirement options?